 Balanced means that whenever you eat something you include good foods from these groups; proteins, carbohydrates, fats, and vegetables.
 Balanced also means to eat appropriate quantities of each group.
 We have other articles that go into greater detail about the balance.
 Some foods do a better nutritional job when combined with complementary foods.
 Plus, to process our food intake our bodies need a variety of micro-nutrients to properly create the healthy substances our body uses for functioning and growth.
 We get a better balance of those micro-nutrients when we consume a balanced meal or snack.
 Unbalanced meals and snacks often become negative energy drains on our bodies or become unhealthy fat.
 Our resilient bodies can handle unbalance eating for a long time but eventually these wonderful human bodies begin to falter without correct nutritional input.

 Step 2 mentioned good fats and these important nutritional substances require more exploration.
 Fats have been considered a bad choice in any form or quantity, at least that is the impression one gets when listening to popular media.
 Our bodies need good fats.
-Staturated fats are vital to our body.
-Coconut oil is an excellent fat for eating and cooking.
+Correct staturated fats are vital to our body.
+Coconut oil is an excellent fat for eating and cooking with many medicinal uses.
 Olive oil can be used for low heat cooking.
 Lard is great for cooking.
 Eat butter from a good source in abundance.
-See the fats section for further information
+See the fats section for further information.

 Surgeons began seeing inflammation in all their heart patients.
 Now we know from much more research that inflammation adds to the cause of:

 - Inflammatory bowel disease including ulcerative colitis and Crohn's disease.

 - Linked to heart disease